Inverse Functions & Chain Rule

 Key idea: if the point \((a, b)\) is on the graph of \(f\), then the point \((b, a)\) is on the graph of \(f^{-1}\).

-Not every function has an inverse!
-A function must be one-to-one (passes the horizontal line test) to have an inverse.
+Not every function has an inverse.
+A function must be one-to-one (pass the horizontal line test) to possess an inverse.

 Example: if \(f(x) = x^2\) and \(g(x) = 3x + 1\), then